 Over 700 Indian commercial printing and printed packaging service providers are benefiting from KODAK PRINERGY or PRINERGY EVO Workflow Software.
 This number continues to rise as more and more digital print service providers are now also adopting and investing in this trusted KODAK Technology.

 Taking it further – beyond print

-Making a difference in the Indian community is very important to Kodak, and the company is involved with a number of programs.
+Making a difference in the Indian community is very important to Kodak.
+The company is involved with a number of programs to accomplish the same.
 Kodak’s global Print for Good campaign in support of increasing literacy, rallied employees in partnership with ‘Youth for People’ to distribute over 5,000 notebooks to 1,000 children based in the Nilmati province in 2017.
 The activity will be replicated again this year.

 Kodak will this year also establish a new partnership with Room to Read, a global non-profit organization focused on literacy and girls’ education in low-income countries.
-Working with Room to Read, Kodak will support the establishment of Room to Read’s Literacy Program at a primary school in Rajasthan, India, bringing the community access to a safe and child-friendly learning environment, with books in the children’s local language, as well as teachers and librarians who are trained in the best practices of reading and writing instruction.
+Kodak will support the establishment of Room to Read’s Literacy Program at a primary school in Rajasthan, India.
+It will bring the community access to a safe and child-friendly learning environment, with books in the children’s local language, as well as teachers and librarians who are trained in the best practices of reading and writing instruction.

 The future for Kodak in India

-Sharma concludes, “The print and printed packaging industry in India has a bright future, and Kodak will continue to play a key part in it.
+Sharma concludes, “The print and printed packaging industry in India has a bright future.
+Kodak will continue to play a key part in it.
 Printers are diversifying and aligning with trusted global technology partners with offerings that allow them to differentiate themselves and deliver economic benefits.
-Our commitment to our customers in India has stood the test of time and we will continue to bring leading, cutting-edge technology enabling them to meet their respective customers’ evolving needs and demands efficiently for years to come.”
+Our commitment to our customers in India has stood the test of time.
+We will continue to bring leading, cutting-edge technology enabling them to meet their respective customers’ evolving needs and demands efficiently for years to come.”